27 Weeks Pregnant: The 27th Week Of Pregnancy

-By this point in your pregnancy you are feeling your baby move quite a lot.
-Some of his/her movements could be due to hiccups, while others feel like he/she is participating in an aerobic workout.
-Many women find these movements very comforting, and these often help strengthen the bonding process between mother and child.
+By this point in your pregnancy, you can feel your baby move much more.
+Some of your baby’s movements could be due to hiccups, while others feel like your baby is participating in an aerobic workout.
+Many women find these movements comforting, and these often help strengthen the bonding process between mother and child.

 Many women ask questions concerning how often they should feel their baby move.
-Later in pregnancy you may be asked to calculate your baby’s kick count, but now you just want to make general comparisons.
-If your baby seems less active than normal, then you would want to discuss this with your healthcare provider.*
+Later in pregnancy you may be asked to determine your baby’s kick count, but for now you just want to make general comparisons.
+If your baby seems less active than normal, it is important to discuss this with your healthcare provider.

 Pregnancy Week 27: How big is your baby?

 Your baby is now 13 ¾ inches (35 cm) long and weighs 2¼ pounds (1 kg).

 Pregnancy Week 27: What is happening with your baby?

 Around week 11 your baby’s eye lids became fused, but around the 27th to 28th week babies can open and close their eyes.
 Your baby has also developed a regular wake and sleep cycle.
 Unfortunately, it may not be the same as yours.
 You may also begin to feel rhythmic movements in your uterus and wonder what is happening.
 It is likely that your baby has hiccups.
 This is completely normal and may occur quite frequently during this last part of your pregnancy as your baby’s lungs continue to mature.